All school preferences expressed by parents must be given equal consideration.

 (a) in the care of a Local Authority, or

-(b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see s.22(1) of the Children Act 1989) at the time of making an application to the school
+(b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see s.22(1) of the Children Act 1989).

 A 'previously looked after child' is a child who: